folio-org/okapi/doc/guide.md

 ### Curl examples

-The following examples can be pasted into a command line console.
+The examples in the following sections can be pasted into a command-line console.

 It is also possible to extract all the example records with a perl one-liner, assuming you have this MarkDown source of this guide in the current directory as _guide.md_ -- as is the case in the source tree.